Jay4242/Strix/README.md

 - The overlay window is semi-transparent and click-through (input transparent), so it does not interfere with your normal desktop usage.
 - The overlay displays a grid with lines every 50 pixels, drawn in white.
 - Each grid cell is labeled with a unique 2-character ID (e.g., `a0`, `a1`, ..., `z9`, `aa`, `ab`, ...).
-- When the overlay is visible, you can type two alphanumeric characters to highlight the corresponding cell.
+- When the overlay is visible, you can type **two alphanumeric characters** to highlight the corresponding main cell.
+- When a main cell is highlighted, a 3x3 subgrid appears inside it, with subcells labeled `a0`, `b0`, `c0`, `a1`, ..., `c2`.
+- You can then type **two more characters** (total of 4 typed characters) to select a subcell within the highlighted main cell.
-- When a cell is highlighted, the mouse pointer is automatically moved to the center of that cell and a click is triggered.
+- The mouse pointer will move to the center of the highlighted cell or subcell and automatically click.
+- After a subcell click, the overlay automatically hides.
-- The grid is redrawn whenever the overlay window receives an expose event (e.g., when uncovered) or when a cell is highlighted.
+- The grid is redrawn whenever the overlay window receives an expose event (e.g., when uncovered) or when a cell/subcell is highlighted.

 ## Usage